aidanmc95/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

 As a team, we are going to create a Group Agreement as a markdown file to document the following:

 * What will your group do when it encounters conflict?
 Talk about it, escalate to group then to an instructor
+    1. If a conflict comes up our first step will be to set up a video meeting to discuss the problem.
+If that discussion doesn't work, or if one team member feels uncomfortable discussing, we will bring in an instructor.
+    If we are unable to resolve the conflict with an instructor, we will bring in Cody or Justin (campus advisors?).

 * What is your process to resolve conflicts?
 Discussion, Scoping, these could be handled in pairs or done at the standup, table things if you can't come to an agreement.
+1. We will not resolve in large group settings.
+2. In a discussion with our partner, we will make space at the beginning for both parties to discuss their viewpoints after which we will try to come to an agreement.

 * How and when will you escalate the conflict if your attempts are unsuccessful? if something is tabled and is not resolved by standup then an instructor will solve it.

 1. Tie breakers go to instructors(Lead or Coach)
+- If we aren't able to resolve the issue we will bring in an instructor or coach.

 #### Communication Plan